Training through Practice

 - Opportunity to develop attitudes conducive to effective interpersonal relationships

-For a listing of the internship destinations, see here.
+For a listing of the non-academic secondment destinations, see here.